taekwonzysong/AI4Soil/README.md

 - models.py: defines the neural network architectures
 - training.py: function to train the neural networks
 - data_processing.py: function to load the data
-- Data/reference_solutions_2-D.csv: reference solutions after performing data augmentation and will be used for neural network training
+- Data/reference_solutions_3-D.csv: reference solutions after performing data augmentation and will be used for neural network training saved for the particular instance discussed in our manuscript

 Under the Ref.
 [27] folder:
 - GRW_Ref_27.m: runs the in-house GRW algorithm (this needs to be run first) for Ref.
 [27] in our manuscript